Comparison of Native Video Ads, Display Ads, and In-Stream Ads

 Peloton — Peloton tactically uses concise, motivational in-stream ads that surfaces before their fitness-related content on YouTube.
 These high-energy advertisements also highlight the sense of community, the features that improve the Peloton experience, and tap into an audience already consuming fitness-related media.

-Advice From a Our Video Ad Consultant: “Brands such as Airbnb and Peloton are now winning because they honor the user experience and only select ad formats that seem native to the platform and give worth to the user.
+Advice From a Our Tech Ad Consultant: “Brands such as Airbnb and Peloton are now winning because they honor the user experience and only select ad formats that seem native to the platform and give worth to the user.

 Best Practices for Each Type of Ad